Counseling For Veterans: Mental Health Care At Home

 • Thinking about hurting themselves or others

-Veterans may also want to think about therapy if they have a hard time with daily tasks or relationships.
+Veterans may also want to think about counseling if they have a hard time with daily tasks or relationships.
 For example, if you’re experiencing new challenges related to communicating with others, are undergoing family conflicts, or are feeling lonely, it could be a sign that you may benefit from professional help.
 Finally, remember that veterans and family members can both benefit from professional mental health support in many cases.

-What to expect during therapy
+What to expect during counseling for veterans

 Cognitive processing therapy (CPT)